Dutch police open fire on rioters during anti-lockdown protests: ‘Orgy of violence’ - NewsBreak

 Mayor Ahmed Aboutaleb told reporters in the early hours of Saturday morning that “on a number of occasions the police felt it necessary to draw their weapons to defend themselves” as rioters ran rampage through the port city’s central shopping district, setting fires and throwing rocks and fireworks at officers.

 “They shot at protesters, people were injured,” Aboutaleb said.
 He did not have details on the injuries.
-Police also fired warning shots.Portland Rittenhouse riot: Windows smashed, no arrests
+Police also fired warning shots.Pilot killed, 2 others injured in ‘mishap’ at Air Force base in Texas

 A number of police officers also were injured in the violence and officers arrested dozens of people and expect to arrest more after studying video footage from security cameras, Aboutaleb said.